Kustomer raises $60M for its omnichannel-based CRM platform – TechCrunch

 “We are the only company doing proper omnichannel, where you have a single threaded conversation that allows you to converse with customers in any channel you support,” he said.
 “To do that in a single threaded conversation sounds obvious, but I would challenge you to find others doing it the same way we do.”

 A new version of its CRM platform, which will be coming out soon he said, will see Kustomer moving deeper into what he described as “RPA-like” business process automations.
-These are not just basic business rules based on key words, but a wider set of algorithms that can understand what a customer is asking and start to action a set of mundane but routine tasks that customer service agents have to do regularly, such as reordering an item of clothing in a different size.
+These are not just basic business rules based on key words, but a wider set of algorithms that can understand what a customer is asking and start to act on a set of mundane but routine tasks that customer service agents have to do regularly, such as reordering an item of clothing in a different size.
 It packages these and other AI-based functions together in a technology set it calls KustomerIQ.

 “AI is a big area of focus for us,” he said.